 Ship Engineers supervise and coordinate activities of crew engaged in operating and maintaining engines, boilers, deck machinery, and electrical, sanitary, and refrigeration equipment aboard ship.

-Ship Engineers with little to no experience tend to make between $38570 and $50310 while the more experienced ones make over $98120 per year.
+Ship Engineers with little to no experience tend to make between $40330 and $51540 while the more experienced ones can earn over $92870 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Ship Engineer is to move to a higher paying state like LA.
-Right now, the highest paying states for Ship Engineers are LA, OH, MA, NY and WA.
+One of the easiest ways to increase your salary as a Ship Engineer is to move to a higher paying state like NY.
+Right now, the highest paying states for Ship Engineers are NY, KY, MO, WA and MA.

-3 other factors that can increase your salary as A Ship Engineer is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Ship Engineer is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Ship Engineers what degree they had when they got the job and most of them said they had a Certificate followed by High School Diploma.
+We asked other Ship Engineers what degree they had when they got the job and most of them said they had a Post-Secondary Certificate followed by a High School Diploma.

 Pros and Cons